msdevana/ResumeMarkdown/resume.md

 ## Objectives

+Seeking opportunities for marine or climate related data analysis or technology development in fast paced and innovative settings.
+Skilled in problem solving, geospatial and time series data analysis across multiple languages, experienced in field work at sea, and can communicate technical and research material to a range of audiences.

 ## Current Research Interests

 I currently study deep ocean circulation in the North Atlantic Program as a PhD student under the Overturning in the Subpolar North Atlantic Program (OSNAP).
 My research examines abyssal flows across a wide range of physical and temporal scales to understand how flow varies in strength, position, and its hydrographic properties.